shortpatti/aboutme/pages/about.md

 # About

 I have a vast array of writing experience as well as instructional design, visual design, video production, as well as voice over.
-I wanted a way to show my writing samples in a format other than a README.md file on GitHub.
-Please read about my experience, skills, and training below.

 My expertise is in taking the guesswork out of complex technical content for busy IT professionals.
 I am a self-driven Sr. Technical UX Writer with a degree and strong background in computer networking and system administration, and more than 20 years in the tech industry.
 Over the last ten years, I have helped organizations reduce, simplify, and restructure their content, ensuring quality and accuracy, and increasing overall customer satisfaction rates.

 <hr />